The Three Marys: The three Marys at the crucifixion

 These three women are very often represented in art, as for example in El Greco's Disrobing of Christ.

 The Gospels other than that of John do not mention Jesus's mother or Mary of Clopas as being present.
 Instead they name Mary of Jacob (Mark and Matthew), Salome (Mark), and the mother of the sons of Zebedee (Matthew).

 This has led some to interpret that Mary of Jacob (mother of James the Less) is Mary Clopas and also "Mary, his mother’s sister", and that (Mary) Salome is the mother of the sons of Zebedee.
+The ancient Peshitta version of John 19:25 adds the word "and" to clarify that "his mother's sister" is Salome, not Mary the wife of Clopas nor another woman named Mary, indicating that four women (three of whom were named Mary) were present at the crucifixion of Jesus.